Cathedral of the Immaculate Conception (Hong Kong): Altar of the Sacred Heart

 Located to the left of the main altar is the side altar of the Sacred Heart.
 It was previously used as the high altar of the original cathedral at Wellington Street.
-It now houses the Blessed Sacrament — serving as the cathedral's main tabernacle after the removal of the high altar in 1969 — and is reserved for Eucharistic adoration.
+It now houses the Blessed Sacrament – serving as the cathedral's main tabernacle after the removal of the high altar in 1969 – and is reserved for Eucharistic adoration.

-Chapel of Our Lord's Passion
+Chapel of Our Lord's Passion (now Chapel of Chinese Martyrs)

 Located to the right of the cathedral's sacristy is the side chapel of Our Lord's Passion.
 Given by J.J.
 Braga, a parishioner from Portugal, it was rededicated to the Chinese Martyrs after the 1997–2002 renovation.
 The chapel was chosen out of the four to commemorate the then-newly canonised saints because it was the most thematically similar, in that the martyrs gave up their lives for the faith, emulating Jesus' sacrifice to save mankind.
 New stained glass windows were installed depicting the saints.

 Crypt

 A crypt was constructed beneath the former Chapel of St. Anthony in 2009 to house the remains of former bishops of Hong Kong.
 This consists of two vicar apostolics, Timoleon Raimondi and Dominic Pozzoni, and five of the six deceased bishops – Enrico Valtorta, Lorenzo Bianchi, Francis Hsu, Peter Lei, and John Baptist Wu.
-Bianchi's remains were interred later than the others (apart from Wu) due to the fact that he was buried in Milan.
+Bianchi's remains were interred later than the others (apart from Wu) due to the fact that he was buried in Milan, Italy.
 Some of his remains had to be transported back to Hong Kong.
-Since the cathedral was a graded building, the diocese had to apply for the Buildings Department's permission; the request was eventually granted.
+Since the cathedral was a graded building, the diocese had to apply for the Buildings Department's permission.
 Wu's remains were interred in September 2022, twenty years after his death, after burial at St. Michael's Catholic Cemetery in Happy Valley in 2002 while the remains of Michael Yeung are buried at St. Michael's Catholic Cemetery.

 The inspiration for the crypt came from the design of a traditional Chinese family house, which would contain the remains of ancestors.
 The bishop at the time, Joseph Cardinal Zen, felt that the crypt would be a "symbolic move to inherit the teachings of previous generations in order to inspire future ones."
 Because the cathedral is a Grade I historic building, prior approval had to be obtained from the Buildings Department before any construction work could be carried out.

 Treasures

 Relics of the Chinese Martyrs

 Shortly after the canonisation of the 120 Chinese Martyrs on 1 October 2000, the relics of sixteen of them were placed at the Chinese Martyrs' Chapel (formerly the Chapel of Our Lord's Passion).
-They are stored in a relic box — designed locally by Sister Paola Yue — that is situated at the foot of the side altar.
+They are stored in a relic box – designed locally by Sister Paola Yue – that is situated at the foot of the side altar.